AbhishekatGithub/Abhishek1996/README.md

   1. Tableau / Power BI dashboard which can be directly consumed by end-user for an existing data analysis project in MyProjects portfolio (eg:World Happiness Report 2021)

-  2. Machine Learning Model deployment using 1) Flask 2) PyWebIO on 1) Heroku and 2) AWS cloud platforms
+  2. Machine Learning Model deployment using 1) Flask 2) PyWebIO 3) streamlit 4) FAST API on 1) Heroku and 2) AWS cloud platforms

 &nbsp;
 -----------------------------------------------------------------------------------